gwu-cs-advos/advos_book/doc/c08_faq.md

 		write(output);
 	}
 	```
+	You might have multiple of these programs stringed together with pipes (from `stdout` in one computation to `stdin` in the next).

 	Note that we might think of "typed streams" as using json or a bit-wise encoding to organize the streamed data.
 	This would look a lot more like retrieving and processing tuples in a db.